Welcome

 June 11, 2007

-was the culprit, which my friend Wayne Mitchum reminded me is a good thing.
-I always look forward
+culprit, which my friend Wayne Mitchum reminded me is a good thing.
+I always look forward to the

-to the modern dance companies, but I am never able to make it to the performances.
-I did get to see
+modern dance companies, but I am never able to make it to the performances.
+I did get to see Joey Baron

-Joey Baron who has been a huge influence on my playing for about 6 years.
-And it was a great
+who has been a huge influence on my playing for about 6 years.
+And it was a great honor for Guy

 The premiere performance of Ted Hearne's

-soon forget.
-I felt honored to be able to play such moving music with such a wonderful group of
+forget.
+I felt honored to be able to play such moving music with such a wonderful group of musicians.
+I

 March 27, 2007